Own Occupation Disability Insurance

 Own-occupation coverage is most valuable when a person’s income depends on narrow skill sets and specialized duties.
 That includes many licensed and credentialed professions, but it can also apply to business owners and sales professionals whose income is tied to specific performance patterns.

-Business owners can also benefit, especially if their role is essential to revenue or operations.
+Business owners can also benefit significantly, especially when their role is essential to revenue or operations.
 In business settings, own-occ personal coverage often pairs with business-focused disability planning.
-If the business has fixed expenses that continue when an owner is disabled, BOE coverage can keep the company stable; see Business Overhead Disability Insurance.
-If the risk is the disability of a key contributor, see Key Person Disability Insurance.
+If the business has fixed expenses that continue when an owner is disabled, BOE coverage can keep the company stable; see Disability Business Overhead Expense coverage.
+If the risk is the disability of a key contributor to the business, see Key Person Disability Insurance.
+For high-income professionals specifically evaluating how to size and structure coverage at elevated income levels, our resource on high-income disability insurance covers the specific structuring considerations that apply above standard benefit thresholds.

 Own-Occupation Coverage vs. “No Exam” and Online Disability Options

 Some professionals want the strongest own-occ language available.
 Others want speed and simplicity.
 In practice, many people choose based on timeline and tolerance for underwriting.
-If you want faster approval and simplified underwriting, you may also want to review No Exam Disability Insurance.
+If you want faster approval and simplified underwriting, review our resource on No Exam Disability Insurance.
 If you prefer a self-directed digital process, see How to Buy Disability Insurance Online.

 Coordinating Own-Occupation Disability Insurance with a Broader Strategy